shrinisale/gradescope-api/README.md

 # Gradescope API

+This is just a copy by Shrinivas Sale and under dev

 This is an initial attempt at reverse engineering gradescope to allow for automated submission and controlling other behaviour in an automated way as there is no official gradescope API.